4ml

 conda install -y pip

-pip install scikit-learn pandas matplotlib seaborn
+pip install scikit-learn pandas matplotlib seaborn jupyterlab

 1. Install Miniconda: